heliotropium72/lane_detection/README.md

 * Warping of the detected lane boundaries back onto the original image.
 * Visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-The pipeline was first tested on 8 test images and then on the video streams ... xx
+The pipeline was first tested on 8 test images and then on the video streams.

+![alt text][image_test]

 ---